jakeh12/431-dirtycow/security_topic_paper.md

 ```c
 int fm = open("/proc/self/mem", O_RDWR);
 ```
 In Linux operating system, almost everything acts as file that we can write and read out of for simplicity, even devices.
 Here, we are getting a file descriptor for memory of our own process.
 We are asking for read and write access.
-This is neccessary because we will be writing into a "read-only" mapping.
+This is necessary because we will be writing into a "read-only" mapping.
 If we used memcpy, the operating system would complain because it knows we cannot write into it.
 However, if we write into the memory on the low-level, it will actually write into the memory.
-Do not get too excited, becaue the Linux kernel will not allow to write it back into the file.
+Do not get too excited, because the Linux kernel will not allow to write it back into the file.

 ```c
 lseek(fm, (uintptr_t) map, SEEK_SET);